 The Faculty of Professional Studies comprises the Schools of Education, Health Administration, Librarianship and Social Work.
 Undergraduate courses within the Faculty's responsibility include courses in mathematics education, science education, health administration and social work.

-Professor of Science Education

-Director of Science Teacher Courses and

-Head of School
+Professor of Education and Head of School